 - Pharmacy Errors: filling the wrong medication, medicine interactions, etc.

 This is not a complete list but is meant to provide you with an outline of various types of cases.
 For more information on what defines a medical malpractice case, click here or contact us.
 In practicing law, there are several options to assist patients and/or their families in recuperating from these losses.
 Often, families are concerned about how they will be able to function after a medical malpractice incident.
-At Elrod Pope Law Firm, we want to help you recover the losses you have suffered as the result of a medical provider, doctor, nurse, or assistant deviating from a quality standard of medicine.
+At Elrod Pope Accident & Injury Attorneys, we want to help you recover the losses you have suffered as the result of a medical provider, doctor, nurse, or assistant deviating from a quality standard of medicine.
 For a no-cost consultation about your case, contact us today.